-16. Subsequent events
+16. Subsequent event

-- (i) On March 22, 2024, the Corporation announced a non-brokered private placement offering of up to 25,000,000 units of the Corporation ("Unit") at a price of \$0.08 per Unit for gross proceeds of up to \$2,000,000 (the "Offering").
+On February 20, 2025, the Corporation announced closing of a non-brokered private placement offering of 3,664,374 units of the Corporation ("Unit") at a price of \$0.08 per Unit for gross proceeds of up to \$293,150 (the "Offering").
 Each Unit will consist of one common share of the Corporation (a "Common Share") and one-half of one Common Share purchase warrant (each whole Common Share purchase warrant, a "Warrant").
 Each Warrant will entitle the holder thereof to purchase one Common Share at the price of \$0.12 until four years following the date of issue.
-There is no assurance that this financing will be completed. - (ii) Effective April 24, 2024, TSX-V approved the expiry dates of a total of 24,062,500 share purchase warrants (the "Warrants") to December 31, 2024 (the "Warrant Extensions").
-Each Warrant entitles the holder thereof to acquire one common share of the Company at a price of \$0.30 per Common Share and all other terms of the Warrants, including exercise price, will remain the same.
-The Warrants were issued as follows: - 16,053,750 warrants, including 528,750 warrants issued to insiders, were issued pursuant to a private placement which closed on May 16, 2023, and - 8,008,750 warrants, including 850,000 warrants issued to insiders, were issued pursuant to a private placement which closed on May 10, 2023.